georgik/iotcraft/desktop-client/README.md

 cargo run --release
 ```

-### Web Version
+## Web Version (WASM)

-We now use a Rust-based build system (ctask) instead of shell scripts for better maintainability and portability.
+The IoTCraft desktop-client compiles to WebAssembly for browser deployment, enabling cross-platform testing with both native desktop and web clients.
+We use a Rust-based build system (ctask) instead of shell scripts for better maintainability and portability.

 #### Build web version
 ```bash